johannesulf/nautilus/docs/source/guides/nested_sampling.rst

 criterion is reached and leads to a live set that rapidly shrinks to the maximum likelihood value.

-A major difference between ``dynesty`` and ``nautilus`` is the way the live set boundary is drawn.
-In particular, unlike ``dynesty``, ``nautilus`` uses a neural network-based algorithm to determine efficient boundaries.
-Furthermore, ``dynesty`` and ``nautilus`` differ significantly in how the Bayesian posterior and evidence are estimated after this initial exploration phase.
-``dynesty`` is built on the nested sampling algorithm (`Skilling 2006
-<https://doi.org/10.1214%2F06-BA127>`_) whereas ``nautilus`` is an importance
-sampling algorithm.
-Another big difference is how more posterior samples can be added and the evidence refined after the exploration phase. ``dynesty`` uses separate nested sampling runs that are later combined for that.
-On the other hand, ``nautilus`` uses the information on the likelihood obtained during the exploration phase to more or less directly sample from the posterior to obtain more posterior samples or refine the evidence estimate.
+A major difference between ``dynesty``/``pymultinest``/``ultranest`` and ``nautilus`` is the way the live set boundary is drawn.
+In particular, unlike the aforementioned NS codes, ``nautilus`` uses a neural network-based algorithm to determine efficient boundaries.
+Furthermore, NS codes and ``nautilus`` differ significantly in how the Bayesian posterior and evidence are estimated after this initial exploration phase.
+In particular, ``nautilus`` uses an importance nested sampling (INS) algorithm, not NS.
+Another big difference between ``nautilus`` and dynamic nested sampling such as ``dynesty`` is how additional posterior samples can be added and the evidence refined after the exploration phase. ``dynesty`` uses separate nested sampling runs that are later combined for that.
+On the other hand, ``nautilus`` uses the information on the likelihood obtained during the exploration phase to more or less directly sample from the posterior.

 API Differences
 ---------------

-``dynesty`` and ``nautilus`` use very similar APIs with the explicit goal to make the transition as easy as possible.
-The following simple example, based on the :doc:`crash coure <crash_course>`.
-First, let us define the problem.
+The API of ``nautilus`` is very similar to that of ``dynesty``, ``ultranest`` and ``pymultinest``.
+In the following, we'll show how to solve the same problem (based on the :doc:`crash coure <crash_course>`) with ``dynesty`` and ``nautilus``.
+First, let us define the prior and likelihood.
+Note that in the same way as NS algorithms, the prior is defined via a transformation from the unit hypercube.

 .. code-block:: python